rubik/rubik.github.io/content/post/ab-testing-formulas.md

 _independent_, and that observation from a test arm are independent from all observations in the other arm.
 This assumption is key because otherwise we wouldn't be able to apply the normal approximation discussed below.
+Furthermore, if observations are paired, [McNemar's test](https://en.wikipedia.org/wiki/McNemar%27s_test) might be more appropriate.

 The goal of our A/B experiment is to evaluate the two-tailed hypothesis test